Dorothy Waugh (artist): Early life

-Waugh was born in Burlington, Vermont to Mary and Frank Albert Waugh.
-Her father was a landscape architect.
-Among her four brothers were Frederick V. Waugh, an agricultural economist; Albert Waugh, a provost at the University of Connecticut (1950–1965); and Sidney Waugh, a sculptor and glass designer.

-Waugh often sat in on her father's classes on landscape architecture at the University of Massachusetts Amherst.
-In 1916, she enrolled in the School of the Art Institute of Chicago (SAIC) only to be interrupted by the entry of the United States into World War I. Waugh also studied at the Massachusetts School of Art, the Museum School of the Cleveland Museum of Art, the Ecole des Beaux Arts d'Orleans, the John Herron School of Art, and the Trenton School of Art.

-In 1921, Waugh took a position as a landscape artist in Cleveland.
-In 1925, she and her brother Sydney exhibited works at an exhibition at Massachusetts Agricultural College.
+In 1925, she and her brother Sidney exhibited works at an exhibition at Massachusetts Agricultural College.

+She applied for a passport in 1924, and the next year she traveled to England with Sidney and her father and helped create illustrations of English war memorials for a journal article.
 In the winter of 1925–1926, Waugh studied landscape art in southern Italy.
 Upon returning to the United States, she took a job with a landscape architecture firm in New Orleans.

-By 1927, Waugh had returned to art school in Chicago.
-In 1928, she graduated from SAIC with honors in 1928.

-After graduating from SAIC, Waugh worked in Chicago at illustration, copywriting, and design for publishers and advertising firms.
+By 1927, Waugh had returned to SAIC in Chicago.
+During this time she studied book design with Ernst Detterer, a calligrapher and typographer who also taught the history of printing.
+In 1928, Waugh graduated from SAIC with honors and exhibited in the annual exhibition of the Art Students' League of Chicago.
+She then worked in Chicago at illustration, copywriting, and design for publishers and advertising firms.

 Waugh moved to New York City in 1931 to work as an artist and an author.
 Later that year, Henry Holt and Company published her book, Among the Leaves and Grasses, an illustrated children's book about common insects.
-The book's success encouraged Waugh.
+Her free-lance work in New York included "writing, editing, book designing, illustrating and doing jackets for Harcourt Brace, William Morrow, Longmans, Green, Farrar & Rinehart, and other firms."